 Welcome to Mrs Jassal's Class!

 A very warm welcome back to everyone!
-We have just started the final part of our journey -our last year at Primary School.
-Year 6!
-The year 6 staff team consists of: Mrs Jassal, Mrs Ashraf, Miss Perry, Mrs Patel, Mrs Parker, Mrs Hough, Mrs Mirza, Ms Wahid and Mrs Tahir.
+We are already in the Spring term!
+The year 6 staff team consists of: Miss Rashid, Mrs Parker, Mrs Iqbal, Mrs Patel and Mrs Perry.

 Life in Year 6

-The year 6 team would like to work closely with parents to support children during this year.
+The Year 6 team would like to continue to work closely with parents to support children during this year.

-We have a fantastic and exciting year ahead of us but at the same time children are feeling anxious about the hard work ahead of them especially the SATS.
+We have a fantastic and exciting term ahead of us but at the same time children are feeling anxious about the hard work ahead of them-especially the SATs.

-This half term we will be focussing our work on place value and number.
-We will work regularly on developing our arithmetic and reasoning skills and also refine our written methods.
-Alongside this, we will be making ourselves familiar with SATS style questions.
+In Maths we will be focussing our work on place value and number.
+We will continue to work on our reasoning skills and refine our written methods.
+Alongside this, we will be making ourselves familiar with SATs style questions.